etienne girardet Xh6BpT 1tXo unsplash scaled 1

 • Failing to place “wet floor” and other hazard warning signs when necessary

-• Failing to ensure all children unable to stand in the water are wearing the proper floatation devices
+• Failing to ensure that all children unable to stand in the water are wearing the proper floatation devices

 • Calling 911